cal-adapt/climakitae/.github/pull_request_template.md

   - [ ] Helper functions hidden with `_` before the name
 - [ ] Any notebooks known to utilize the affected functions are still working
 - [ ] Black formatting has been utilized
+- [ ] Tagged/notified 2 reviewers for this PR